Creatrohit9/Face-Emotion-Recognition/README.md

 * We build the WebApp using streamlit and deployed in Heroku and  Streamlit Sharing.
 * The model which was created by custom CNN model gave training accuracy of  77% and test accuracy of 69%.
 * Codes which are deployed are in Github Repository.
+* we did 11  times experiment with diffrent test train split and data normalization beacause we know that for NN large train data set gives better result of model output
 * It was such an amazing and interesting project.
 We learnt a lot from this.

 # Some Real Life Experience from thing amazing project

-* Understand the deep concept of project.
+* Understand the deep concept of project,and feel yes future is with this technique
-* Don't afraid to faliure.
+* Don't afraid to faliure beacause we invest 80 hr for colab due to limited Gpu for diffrent experimnet
 * Never Loose Hope.
 * Never Give Up!
 * Have some patience good things happen.